Duke Nukem: Critical Mass: Development

-In July of 2008, license holder Apogee Software, LLC released a four-minute teaser trailer at E3 2008 for a planned Duke Nukem Trilogy for the PlayStation Portable (PSP) and Nintendo DS.
+In July 2008, license holder Apogee Software, LLC released a four-minute teaser trailer at E3 2008 for a planned Duke Nukem Trilogy for the PlayStation Portable (PSP) and Nintendo DS.
 The trailer had no gameplay footage, but rather a series of logos and game-related art.
 A co-publishing deal was reached with Deep Silver to ensure wide distribution of the titles.
 In March 2009, Apogee attended the Game Developers Conference and showed the game off to GameSpot, which released a short video interview including some the gameplay for both versions recorded on a handheld camera.
 Duke was seen running around a city landscape from a third-person perspective in the PSP version of the game, and platforming through an environment while confined to a side-scroller style path on the DS version.
 In the interview, the fall of 2009 was said to be the target release period for both versions of the game.
 This event was followed by several updates about the game's progress by Apogee on Twitter during the following months, including one in which the voice recording sessions for the game with Duke Nukem voice actor Jon St. John were confirmed to have finished successfully.

 The games announced to be included in the trilogy are Duke Nukem: Critical Mass, Duke Nukem: Chain Reaction, and Duke Nukem: Proving Grounds.
 The three games would have what Apogee calls "multi-mode", where players switch between third-person over the shoulder, first-person, isometric, and side-scrolling views.
 For Duke Nukem: Critical Mass, the DS and PSP versions were going to be unique games unified by the same basic story.

 On October 29, 2010, developer Frontline Studios released news that Critical Mass for both platforms would no longer carry the Duke Nukem license and be renamed "Extraction Point: Alien Shootout".
-However, on March 23, 2011, Apogee Software announced that they never lost the license and would release Duke Nukem: Critical Mass for the Nintendo DS on April 8, 2011 in Europe.
+However, on March 23, 2011, Apogee Software announced that they never lost the license and would release Duke Nukem: Critical Mass for the Nintendo DS on April 8, 2011, in Europe.
 The PSP version of Critical Mass, and the two sequels were not released.

 The source code of the unreleased PSP version of Critical Mass was discovered in 2014 to be preserved at the Library of Congress.
 It was later leaked to the public on April 4, 2022.